-Networks need both positive and negative weights to funcion (Wang et al., 2022) - a DNN with all non-negative weights is not a universal approximator.
-Constraining a network's weight polarity pattern limits its representation capacity: when only half of the range is available to each connection, the reduction in total possible network patterns grows exponentially with more edges in the network.
-It seems counter-intuitive for any network to have willingly chosen to give up on a vast portion of its representation capacity.
+Networks need both positive and negative weights to function (Wang et al., 2023) - a DNN with all non-negative weights is not a universal approximator.
+Even when both polarities are present in a network, constraining a network's weight polarity pattern limits its representation capacity: when only half of the range is available to each connection, the reduction in total possible network patterns grows exponentially with more edges in the network.
+It seems counterintuitive for any network to have willingly chosen to give up on a vast portion of its representation capacity.
 Are they gaining elsewhere?
 Our thought is: maybe they learn faster.
-Below we provide theoretical discussions and experimental evidence.
+We write down the representation capacity and speed trade-off concisely in Lemma 2.1 and prove it in a constrained setting.
+We provide experimental evidence afterwards.